janash/mm_project_sss2019/Day_2/README.md

         - You should check that the method is either "random" or "file".
 If not either of these, raise a ValueError.
         - use a `try except` clause to open the file for `method=file`
     **Instructor note** - you could walk them through writing this error checking - probably the most complicated of any function.

+1. Add tests to check the the error handling you've added.
+Use the `with pytest.raises(ExpectedError)` syntax, where `ExpectedError` is the error you expect.